-All production from wells used for public drinking water and industrial water is likely pumped from the deep Aquifers (primarily the Paso Robles Formation), though some limited amount of production might also occur from shallow aquifers.
-This pumping is estimated to be about 6,828 AF (Table 3-3, Table 3-5).
-In addition, a portion of the estimated 7,337 AFY of agricultural pumping may also be from the deep aquifers.
+Production from wells used for public drinking water and industrial water is predominantly pumped from the deep aquifers (primarily the Paso Robles Formation), although some limited amount of production may also occur from shallow aquifers.
+This pumping is estimated to be about 4,213 AF (Table 3-3).
+In addition, a portion of the estimated 1,074 AF of golf course pumping may also be from the deep aquifers (Table 3-4).
+Also, a portion of the estimated 6,175 AF of agricultural pumping may also be from the deep aquifers (Table 3 5).